£17.49 – £34.99

 Grow Type: Outdoors or greenhouse

-A Nepalese landrace direct from Rolpa, Midwest Nepal, the Himalayan heartland of hand-rubbed high-mountain charas.
+An old-school Nepali domesticate direct from Rolpa, Midwest Nepal, the Himalayan heartland of hand-rubbed high-mountain charas.
 Rolpa produced the classic Nepali charas of the Hippie Trail-era.
-This is the landrace that fed the heads of ’60s Kathmandu, the strain from which Nepalese Temple Balls and the like were produced.
+This is the plant that fed the heads of ’60s Kathmandu, the strain from which Nepalese Temple Balls and the like were produced.

-Nepalese landraces haven’t yet been affected by introduced modern hybrids, but it’s only a matter of time.
-This is an authentic Nepalese landrace and a must-have for collectors.
+Nepali plants haven’t yet been affected by introduced modern hybrids, but it’s only a matter of time.
+This is an authentic Nepali domesticate and a must-have for collectors.

-Photos show dry-sieved Nepali charas, and two previously collected distinct landraces from elsewhere in Midwest Nepal, one specialized for resin, one multipurpose.
+Photos show dry-sieved Nepali charas, and two previously collected accessions from elsewhere in Midwest Nepal, one specialized for resin, one multipurpose.
 The last two indoor photos show a plant from this more recent accession from Rolpa.

 12 seeds, 5 seeds